leofabri/hassio_appliance-status-monitor/README.md

 <br>

 > ## Warning!
 This needs more testing, and could potentially break the existing automation!
-> It's a beta, it'll be merged when it's ready.
+> It's a beta, it'll be merged when ready.

 <br>